floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 This research is centered around three research questions:

-*Research Question 1*: What are the challenges and opportunities of the modular monolith architecture compared to traditional monolithic and microservices architectures?
+*Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?

 *Research Question 2*: What are the existing approaches and tools for automated microservice candidate identification in monolith codebases?